 We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the accompanying financial statements of the Mt.
-San Jacinto Community College District's (the District) Measure AA General Obligation Bond Fund (General Obligation Bonds, Election 2014), as of and for the years ended June 30, 2016 and 2015, and have issued our report thereon dated October 31, 2016.
+San Jacinto Community College District's (the District) Measure AA General Obligation Bond Fund (General Obligation Bonds, Election 2014), as of and for the year ended June 30, 2017, and the related notes of the financial statements, and have issued our report thereon dated October 31, 2017.